ErpNetDocs/webclient/navigators/guide/customize-nav-panel.md

 ## Adjust Layout Settings

-In the Customize Panel window, you can:
+In the Customize panel window, you can:

-- Show or hide navigator fields
+- Show or hide fields (columns)
 - Change the order of fields
-- Adjust the layout structure
+-  Adjust the height of the panel or freeze a number of columns to the left

-When you close the Customize Panel window with X, the changes are reflected immediately in the navigator.
+When you close the Customize panel window with X, the changes are reflected immediately in the navigator.

-## Save layout
+## Save major layout changes

-To keep the customized layout for the **current role and layout** for further use:
+Any change made through the Customize view panel is considered a major change.
+To keep the customized layout for the current role and layout for future use:

 1. Go to the **top section of the current screen**.
 2. From the available controls, select the **Save Layout** button, that is red in colour.